MMV-Lab/EfficientBioAI/README.md

     ```
   - tensorrt:

 Note that pretrained model and data should be placed in the `model` and `data` folders, respectively.
 You can download our mmv_im2im pretrained model from [nextcloud]().
+All the intermediate files will be saved in the `experiment` folder.